arcadexyz/arcade-protocol/README.md

 used in the vault's `call` functionality.
 Transfer methods are blacklisted in order to prevent backdoor withdrawals from vaults.
 The contract owner can choose to add or remove target addresses and function selectors from the list.

 The extensions `CallWhitelistApprovals` and `CallWhitelistDelegation` add similar functionality for token approvals and [delegate.cash](https://delegate.cash/) delegations respectively.
+The `CallWhitelistAllExtensions` contract contains both aspects of mentioned functionality in addition to the base whitelist functionality.

 ## Verifiers